 Cusco is unique in that it has a huge backpacker community, a huge expat community, and of course, the millions of locals that live in the city.
 And only one real nightlife district.
 That means people from all walks of life converge on the same dance floors to have a wild night out.
 Whether that’s at Changos, Mama Africa, or Mythology, you will have such an easy time making new friends from all over the world while in Cusco.

 For backpackers, the party hostel scene is huge in Cusco.
-From Loki, Wild Rover, and Milhouse to the more laid-back but still fun spots like Kokopelli and Pariwana, there is something for every partiers’ taste.
+From Loki, Wild Rover, and Milhouse to the more laid-back but still fun spots like Viajero and Pariwana, there is something for every partiers’ taste.

 2. Mancora